Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-Wilma Boevink was
+Wilma Boevink

-born in 1963.
+was born in 1963.
 Social scientist.
 Working in Utrecht at Trimbos-instituut

-(the Netherlands Institute of Mental Health and Addiction)
+(the Netherlands Institute of Mental Health and Addiction) as

-training and consulting company in the area of recovery, empowerment
+and consulting company in the area of recovery, empowerment

 and experiential expertise of persons with psychiatric disabilities.

-From 2006-09, Chair of Stichting
+From 2006-2009, Chair of Stichting Weerklank, the Dutch organisation

-and have psychotic experiences; from 2008-13, Professor of
+of people who hear voices and have psychotic experiences; from

-Recovery at Hanze University Groningen.
-Former active member
+2008-2013, Professor of Recovery at Hanze University Groningen.

-Network of (ex-) Users and Survivors of Psychiatry.
-Publications
+Survivors of Psychiatry.
+Publications include, Stories of

-of Recovery: Working Together towards Experiential Knowledge
+Recovery: Working Together towards Experiential Knowledge in

-in Mental Health Care (ed., 2006).
-Contributor to
+Mental Health Care (ed., 2006).
+Contributor to Coming

-Recovery of People with Mental Illness: Philosophical and
+with Mental Illness: Philosophical and related perspectives

-Related Perspectives (2012); Empowerment, Lifelong
+(2012); Empowerment, Lifelong Learning and Recovery in

 |